 Paprika, Tamara’s beloved rescued white and orange-striped kitty, can’t agree more.
 He too wants to know that for years to come Seattle Humane will be there to save animal lives and find them loving families.

 Margery Spears and Mark Stephens

-Margery Spears and husband, Mark Stephens, share their happy home with three cats and a dog.
-They help other animals find happy homes by contributing regularly to the Seattle Humane Society and have listed them as a beneficiary in their wills.
+Margery Spears and Mark Stephens, share their happy home with two cats.
+They help other animals find happy homes by contributing regularly to Seattle Humane and have listed them as a beneficiary in their wills.

 Because Margery feels such a connection to these animals, she has notified Seattle Humane that we are listed as a beneficiary in their wills.
-“I know the Seattle Humane Society does a tremendous job in our community finding homes for thousands of animals each year,” Margery says.
+“I know Seattle Humane does a tremendous job in our community finding homes for thousands of animals each year,” Margery says.
 “I am happy to support its mission.”
-Since notifying Seattle Humane about their estate plans, Margery and Mark are now members of the PawPrints Planned Giving Society and will enjoy exclusive activities and events including an annual dinner and behind-the-scenes tours of the shelter.
+After notifying Seattle Humane about their estate plans, Margery and Mark joined our PawPrints Planned Giving Society, and will enjoy exclusive activities and events including an annual dinner and behind-the-scenes tours of the shelter.

-Seattle Humane relies on individual donors like Margery and Mark whose donations make our lifesaving work possible.
+Seattle Humane relies on individual donors like Margery and Mark whose donations make our life-saving work possible.
 Private donors enable Seattle Humane to find homes for more than 100 cats, dogs and small critters each week.
-Besides adoptions, the Seattle Humane offers a wide variety of training and education classes, provides pet food to low-income seniors through the Pet Food Bank, offers low-cost spay and neuter services to the public, and provides other special services to keep people and pets together.
+Besides adoptions, Seattle Humane offers a wide variety of training and education classes, provides pet food to low-income community members through the Pet Food Bank, offers low-cost spay and neuter services to low income-qualified King County residents, and provides other special services to keep people and pets together.